 A cheaper cut of meat can be slow or pressure cooked with a selection of spices, then refrigerated and used for several healthy dishes throughout the week, from stews to shredded taco bowls.
 Meats can be cooked directly from frozen in the same amount of time (it will just take a few extra minutes to come to full pressure), so there’s no need to order in because you forget to take those chicken thighs out of the freezer in the morning.

-There are one-button cook options for things like chilli (try ground turkey for a healthier alternative to beef), rice, and even oatmeal.
-I sometimes dump coconut milk and steel cut oats in the pot, press the “Porridge” button, and breakfast is ready to serve with fresh fruit, pecans, and a drizzle of maple syrup by the time I get back from dropping my son off to school.
+Many models have one-button cook options for things like chilli (try ground turkey for a healthier alternative to beef), rice, and even oatmeal.
+I sometimes dump coconut or almond milk and steel cut oats in the pot, press the “Porridge” button, and breakfast is ready to serve with fresh fruit, pecans, and a drizzle of maple syrup by the time I’m done my morning workout.

 Make healthy, homemade yogurt too: a single 2L carton of milk and teaspoon of a yogurt starter can transform into week’s (or more) worth of delicious yogurt you can mix with an endless number of healthy toppings.

-What to look for in an Instant Pot
+What to look for in a multicooker or steamer